“Looks like… this is it…”

-On a small hill, a lone, tired man knelt.
-As if praying for forgiveness, his knees together and his head down.
-Anyone would have thought him to be making a prayer to his gods or deity, if not for the scene around him.
+Upon a small hill, a lone man knelt tiredly.
+With his knees together and his head down, anyone would have thought him to be making a prayer to his gods or deity, if not for the scene around him.

-Strewn about were dead bodies as far as the eyes could see.
-Like rich fertilizer generously applied, vast amounts of corpses laid in the morning sun.
-On closer inspection, even the hill he was kneeling on top of, was a small mountain of corpses.
+Strewn about the man’s vicinity like rich fertilizer that had been generously applied, vast amounts of corpses laid bloody and battered in the morning sun.
+On closer inspection, even the hill he was kneeling atop, was a small mountain of corpses.

-The man was not kneeling because he was praying; he was kneeling because he was dying.
+Yet the man was not kneeling because he was praying.
+He knelt, because he was dying.

-Up close, his face could be seen with cuts and bruises.
+Up close, his face was marred with a number of cuts and bruises.

-He was missing half his gauntlet on his left arm—all the way up to his elbow, and missing half his right hand—the pinky to the middle finger and most of the palm up to his wrist had been cleanly sheared off.
+The man was missing half of the gauntlet on his left arm all the way up to his elbow, and on his right hand, his pinky to his middle finger and most of his palm up to his wrist had been cleanly sheared off.

-Where his tired left hand drooped, a small dagger had fallen and embedded itself into one of the corpses constituting the hill.
+Where his tired left hand drooped, a pitch-black dagger had fallen and planted itself into one of the corpses constituting the hill.

-His right hand held a brilliantly shining beam of light that was embedded into the ground.
-Brilliant as the sword was, it did not radiate any light and would not illuminate anything.
+What was left of his right hand though, was resting on a brilliant beam of white.
+Also embedded into body, brilliant as the sword was, it did not radiate any light nor did it illuminate anything.

-Three swords: one in the back right between the scapula severing his spinal cord, two in his chest puncturing his lung and heart.
-The swords made a triangular formation.
+One in the back right between his scapulae and severing his spinal cord.
+Two in his chest with one puncturing a lung, and the other his heart.

-Three spears: one in his left leg severing the hamstring, another in his right thigh, and one from the back severing his lower vertebrate.
+One in his left leg severing the hamstring.
+Another in his right thigh, and the last one in his back, severing his lower vertebrae.